ferdinandpolpol/s3-backup-jobs/README.md

       - DOCKER_API_VERSION=1.23
 ```

 This system currently assumes you have a database service in docker-compose, called db. (or, at least the `db` name resolves to your database from within the backup container.
 If you're using postgres (not mongodb), remove the `BACKUP_CMD` variable from the above lines.
 Other than that, the default options should work pretty well for you.
+For other databases, replace the BACKUP_CMD with a line that produces a file called `dump` as the backup output to store.

 ## Developing